danbrakeley/frog/README.md

 Notice that when you run this second example, all the Transient lines are not output.
 Transient lines are by default only output when sent to a `Logger` responsible for a fixed line.

 Also notice that when we want to create a fixed line, we make a call on the `frog` package, and not directly to our `Logger`. `Logger` is an interface, and most implementations of that interface will probably not care about fixed lines, so it was decided not to make it a mandatory part of the `Logger` interface.
-Instead, any `Logger` that wants to support fixed liens will need to implement not only the `Logger` interface, but also the `FixedLineLogger` interface, which is what `AddFixedLine` looks for on the passed in `Logger`.
+Instead, any `Logger` that wants to support fixed liens will need to implement not only the `Logger` interface, but also the `FixedLineAdder` interface, which is what `AddFixedLine` looks for on the passed in `Logger`.

 Here's a complete list of Frog's log levels, and their intended uses: